-Prerequisite: Journalism III
+Prerequisite: Photojournalism III

 In this course, students will serve as editors-in-chief of the class publications.
 They will oversee the design, development, and layout of the class publications.
 Journalism III students will be responsible for managing and overseeing other students to maintain deadlines for publication.
+(Please see the course description of Photojournalism I).